ngrogg/mastering-linux-shell-scripting/chapters/chapter1/README.md

-# Chapter 1: The What and WHy of Scripting with BASH
+# Chapter 1: The What and Why of Scripting with BASH

 ## Overview
 An introductory chapter to the very basics of BASH.
 Includes some helpful tools to install and some configurations to create.